MatteoHMarangoni/voice_to_chirp/README.md

 This is the full circuit diagram.
 ![Circuit Schematic](Images/Afbeelding4.png)

-This project was created by [Noor van Keulen](https://github.com/NvKeulen) as part of an internship.
+This project was developed by [Noor van Keulen](https://github.com/NvKeulen) in collaboration with Matteo Marangoni and [iii's education](https://instrumentinventors.org/about/education-kids/) team as part of the project [Chorusing Symbionts](https://matteomarangoni.com/Chorusing-Symbionts-page).